Skip to main content

 The framework is built upon the principle of genuine, unforced participation, ensuring that your first steps toward understanding your health are taken with confidence and autonomy.

 The core of the ADA’s definition centers on the concept of choice.
-A is considered voluntary when you are not required to participate.
+A wellness program is considered voluntary when you are not required to participate.
 You cannot be denied health coverage or suffer any adverse employment action for choosing not to engage with the program.

 This legal safeguard is profoundly important from a human perspective.
 It acknowledges that readiness to confront personal health information is a personal timeline.
 Your willingness to look at the numbers that represent your internal world ∞ your blood pressure, your cholesterol, your blood sugar ∞ requires a sense of security.